 Motocross was known as “scrambles” when it was invented in the 1920s and the sport developed quickly throughout the 1930s.

-After the second world war, the FIM elevated this sport at international level by giving birth to the Motocross des Nations (official title in French, run with 500cc motorcycles only), a classic event which has been run annually ever since.
+After World War Two, the FIM elevated this sport at international level by giving birth to the Motocross des Nations (official title in French, run with 500cc motorcycles only), a classic event which has been run annually ever since.

-The inaugural event was held near The Hague, in the Netherlands, on 20 July, 1947.
+The inaugural MXdN event was held near The Hague, in the Netherlands, on July 20, 1947.
 Three nations were invited – the Netherlands, Belgium and Great Britain.
-The Belgian rider Auguste Mingels was the fastest, but the Great Britain “A” team, with Bill Nicholson (BSA), Fred Rist (BSA) and Bob Ray (Ariel), won the first team title, ahead of the Belgian “B” squad.
+Belgian rider Auguste Mingels was the fastest, but the Great Britain “A” team, with Bill Nicholson (BSA), Fred Rist (BSA) and Bob Ray (Ariel), won the first team title, ahead of the Belgian “B” squad.

 At the end of August 1949 it was the turn of Great Britain to host the final competition of the decade at Brands Hatch.
-Great Britain won the competition for the second time, thus keeping the Cup indefinitely.
+Britain won the competition for the second time, thus keeping the cup indefinitely.

 A competition for 250cc machines, named the Trophée des Nations, was created by the FIM as from the 1961 season.